lineality/Online_Voting_Using_One_Time_Pads/README.md

 # Enrollment, Qualification, Inclusion, Selection
 ## Variations on Enrollment and Voter-Tests
-Q: Are there, in principle, systems that select qualified voters yet which have no 'test' for voter qualification?
+Question: Are there, in principle, systems that select qualified voters yet which have no 'test' for voter qualification?
 - age test
 - local test
 - stake-holder test